UzayAnil/zeldaclassic-learntocode/README.md

-# zeldaclassic-learntocode-media
+# zeldaclassic-learntocode
-Contains media files only for a barebones reconstruction of Zelda Classic
+Project skeleton and media files for students to reconstruct Zelda Classic as they learn to code with PyGame Zero.